peteroupc/peteroupc.github.io/graphics.md

     3. Each tile is in a 4-bit-per-pixel format and uses one of 16 color tables, with 16 colors per table.
     3. There is a single 256-color table for use by tiles.
 Each tile is in an 8-bit-per-pixel format.
 5. Each color in each color table used by tiles is of the vertex color format given earlier.
-6. Tiles can be drawn flipped on either or both axes.
+6. Tiles can be horizontally flipped, vertically flipped, or both.
 7. Separate from layers, 2-D _sprites_ can be displayed.
 Each sprite is a rectangular array of either tiles or pixels.
 8. Each sprite has size up to X &times; Y pixels, where X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
 (An alternative limit is X = 64 and Y = 64.)
 9. Up to N sprites can be displayed at a time, where N is calculated as (screen width &times; screen height &times; 16) / (X &times; Y), rounded up, but not more than 512.[^6]